ifyouabide/bible/README.md

 ## Development

 Download the source.
-Install nodejs (v14.5+).
+Install nodejs (v14.5+) and node's npm package manager.
 Then, in the source dir:

+`npm install`

 `npm run build`

-then:

 `npm run serve`

 Then load the app at http://localhost:8000

+Note, the build step takes awhile (few minutes) because of Brotli compression.